rur/treetop/README.markdown

 # Treetop

-### Modern web UX for multi-page applications
+## Modern UX for multi-page web applications

+An uncomplicated approach to help eliminate business logic from client-side code.

-_N.B.
-This is a prototype.
-The API is not stable and has not yet been extensively tested._
+### Please note - This is a prototype

+The API is not stable and has not yet been extensively tested.

 ## TL;DR

-Treetop is a library for managing HTTP requests that enable in-page browser navigation with server-side templates.

 Try it yourself, clone the repo and run the example server.